 It is also very quick and easy to make!
 It is as simple as cooking some pasta, chopping some fresh vegetables, and whisking together a tasty vinaigrette!

 I love serving it here at home, of course, but it is also a great side dish to bring to patio picnics and get-togethers with family or friends.
-I also love that it uses things that I always have in my kitchen.
+It’s also great that it uses things that I always have in my kitchen.
 I recently got a lovely bunch of heirloom cherry tomatoes and they were perfect to use in this fresh and tasty salad!

 WHAT YOU NEED TO MAKE MEDITERRANEAN PASTA SALAD

 The ingredients list for this scrumptious salad is not long.
+It’s also very similar to other pasta salads I made on this site!
 I confess I didn’t show the honey in the photo but trust me, it was absolutely there!